Indexed family: Matrices

 The set of the rows consists of a single element $(1, 1)$ as a set is made of unique elements so it is linearly independent, but the matrix is not invertible as the matrix determinant is 0.
-On the other hands, the family of the rows contains two elements indexed differently such as the 1st row $(1, 1)$ and the 2nd row $(1, 1)$ so it is linearly dependent.
+On the other hand, the family of the rows contains two elements indexed differently such as the 1st row $(1, 1)$ and the 2nd row $(1, 1)$ so it is linearly dependent.
 The statement is therefore correct if it refers to the family of rows, but wrong if it refers to the set of rows.
 (The statement is also correct when "the rows" is interpreted as referring to a multiset, in which the elements are also kept distinct but which lacks some of the structure of an indexed family.)

 Other examples

 Let $\mathbf{n}$ be the finite set $\{1, 2, \ldots n\},$ where $n$ is a positive integer.